• Twitter

 Save the drained potato water.
 It’s gives body to gravy and also makes a terrific base for soups, so try not to throw it out.

-• Parmesan mash: I’m a big fan of grating in about a tablespoon of fresh Parmigiano-Reggiano into potatoes and grating it into them.
+• Parmesan-infused: Grate in about a tablespoon of fresh Parmigiano-Reggiano into potatoes and grating it into them.

-• Mixed root mash: Lately, I’ve been a big fan of adding a turnip and/or a rutabaga into the whole mix, thanks to Diane Morgan’s book Roots.
+• Mixed root: Lately, I’ve been a big fan of adding a turnip and/or a rutabaga into the whole mix, thanks to Diane Morgan’s book Roots.
 It adds an extra layer of complexity, an especially nice touch when pairing the mash with meats.

-• Garlic mashed potatoes: add two cloves of garlic toward the end of the boiling process.
+• Garlic: add two cloves of garlic toward the end of the boiling process.
 Then mash them into with the potatoes.

-• Olive oil mash: Substitute olive oil for all or a portion of the butter.
+• Olive oil: Substitute olive oil for all or a portion of the butter.
 Adds a different flavor and cuts down on saturated fats

 Updated October 2020.
-This post may include affiliate links
+This post includes affiliate links

 Related